mikegratton/slog/README.md

 * Slog uses a custom `ostream` that writes directly to a preallocated buffer

-* Your own overloads of `operator<<` for your class just work with the logger

-* Log records are never copied interally in Slog
+* Log records are never copied, just moved

 * Slog's mutex-guarded sections are very short -- about four instructions maximum

-In fact, Slog began life as a lock-free project, but transitioned to mutexes when testing showed no significant performance boost.
-This is likely because Slog's main thread-safe queue has the back-end worker thread waiting for new records to arrive, and this is best handled using condition variables.
-Condition variables and mutexes allow the kernel insight into how to best schedule Slog's activities.
+In fact, Slog began life as a lock-free project, but transitioned to mutexes when testing showed that the lock-free design no significant worst-case performance boost.

 ## Quickstart

+Using slog is as simple as
 ```cpp
 /*** other_stuff.hpp ***/
 #pragma once
 #include "slog.hpp" // All that's needed where logging is happening